dpmaddalena/dpmaddalena.github.com/_posts/2025-04-12-passion-more-than-a-feeling.md

 ---
 layout: post
-title: "Passion is More Than a Feeling" category : essay
+title: "Passion: More Than a Feeling" category : essay
 tagline:
 tags : [church, sacrament]